hfp/xconfigure/config/cp2k/README.md

 make ARCH=Linux-x86-64-intelx VERSION=psmp AVX=3 MIC=0 GNU=1
 ```

-Using the GNU tool-chain requires to configure LIBINT, LIBXC, and ELPA accordingly (e.g., `configure-elpa-skx-gnu-omp.sh` instead of `configure-elpa-skx-omp.sh`).
+The GNU tool-chain requires to configure LIBINT, LIBXC, and ELPA accordingly (e.g., `configure-elpa-skx-gnu-omp.sh` instead of `configure-elpa-skx-omp.sh`).
 To further adjust CP2K at build time, additional key-value pairs (like `ARCH=Linux-x86-64-intelx` or `VERSION=psmp`) can be passed at Make's command line when relying on CP2K/Intel's ARCH files.

 * **SYM**: set `SYM=1` to include debug symbols into the executable e.g., helpful with performance profiling.
 * **DBG**: set `DBG=1` to include debug symbols, and to generate non-optimized code.